angelica-moreira/CfgGenerator/README.txt

 This script will execute the following comand: cmake -DBUILD_SHARED_LIBS=ON $LLVM_BUILD_DIR ..

-After that the Makefile should be generated and the shared library can be built by simply running a "make" command.
+After that the Makefile should be generated and the shared library can be built by simply running a "make" command, which is being executed in our build.sh script as folllows: make -j8

-This will also generate a build folder and inside a shared library called [libCfgGenerator], which is our compiled pass.
+After running the build.sh it  will also generate a build folder and inside a shared library called [libCfgGenerator], which is our compiled pass.
 Pay attention that this library may have either the extension .dylib (if your OS is MacOS) or .so (if your OS is linux).

 --------------------------------